MBurchard/bit-log/README.md

 ### Configuration

-The configuration can be carried out at any time while the code is running, multiple calls and therefore changes are also possible.
+The logging system can be reconfigured at any time during execution.
+Repeated calls allow dynamic changes to the configuration.

 Logging is configured as follows by default: